 Shadows drifted over the table, flickering on and off with the fire.
-The spiced cider warmed Alston down to his toes.
+The mead warmed Alston down to his toes.
 It was cold outside.
 Alston looked across the table at his friend.

 “You don’t know what it’s like,” Alston said.
 “I may be brand new here too, but I’ve learned about it before.”